Uberspace/lab/source/guide_gitlab.rst

     # ... not important

-You will notice higher loading times when the puma worker is restarted and you're currently browsing.
+You will notice higher loading the moment the puma worker is restarted and you're currently browsing.
 From my experience the restart happens once or twice the hour but I haven't noticed it very often.
 Feel free to adjust the ``puma_per_worker_max_memory_mb`` value to something you feel comfortable with